 The Canal & River Trust is responsible for the third largest collection of listed buildings in the UK and the Heritage Advisory Group will provide valuable advice and support on heritage and conservation issues.

-The other committee members are:
+The Advisory Group members are:

 A canal historian and boater.
 A member of the Council of the Canal & River Trust, having been nominated by the Railway & Canal Historical Society.